Computer Vision Syndrome (CVS):

 What's more, focusing on the computer screen at close range increases near-point stress, putting many hours of eye strain on the ciliary muscles.
 This will lead to tiredness and prevent you from focusing properly.
 Not only will this accelerate nearsightedness (myopia), it can also be the setting for aging vision (presbyopia).

-Treatment for Computer Vision Syndrome
+Computer Vision Syndrome – Prevention and Treatment

 - Follow The 10-10-10 Rule - When using a computer, look at an object 10 feet away, for 10 seconds, every 10 minutes.
 This relieves stress on the ciliary muscles and prevents the progression of myopia.